Tagraxofusp

 Tagraxofusp is a fusion protein consisting of interleukin 3 (IL-3) fused to diphtheria toxin.
 The fusion protein readily kills cultured pDC by binding to their IL-3 receptors to thereby gain entrance to the cells and then blocking these cells' protein synthesis (due to its diphtheria toxin portion inhibiting eukaryotic elongation factor 2).

-It was approved for use in the United States in 2018, and in the European Union in January 2021.
-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+It was approved for medical use in the United States in 2018, and in the European Union in January 2021.
+The US Food and Drug Administration considers it to be a first-in-class medication.